-Phase III: Introduction to Landing/Impact, Return to Running Goals Increase the intensity of training Improve the strength foundation Incorporate functional balance activities utilizing muscle strength, proprioception, and UE manipulation Start progression of running program Suggested Exercises Increase repetitions, resistance, and speed of movement of earlier phases, plus: Landing Progression Proper eccentric control must be taught before jumping/running can begin 2-leg to 2-leg with hold → 2-leg to 1-leg with hold → 1-leg to 1-leg with hold 2-leg to 2-leg repeated → 2-leg to 1-leg repeated → 1-leg to 1-leg repeated Bodyweight Assisted Running Alter-G and pool running can be a great adjunct in preparation to run, as it allows for introduction to impact without need for full resistance of gravity as the patient continues to become stronger.
+Phase IV: Introduction to Landing/Impact, Return to Running Goals Increase the intensity of training Improve the strength foundation Incorporate functional balance activities utilizing muscle strength, proprioception, and UE manipulation Start progression of running program Suggested Exercises Increase repetitions, resistance, and speed of movement of earlier phases, plus: Landing Progression Proper eccentric control must be taught before jumping/running can begin - 2-leg to 2-leg with hold → 2-leg to 1-leg with hold → 1-leg to 1-leg with hold - 2-leg to 2-leg repeated → 2-leg to 1-leg repeated → 1-leg to 1-leg repeated Bodyweight Assisted Running Alter-G and pool running can be a great adjunct in preparation to run, as it allows for introduction to impact without need for full resistance of gravity as the patient continues to become stronger.
 Patients will become more comfortable with running technique as well.
 Reactive Exercises Cognitive challenges applied during exercise/activity allow for attentional focus to be directed away from task at hand, similar to in sport.
-This is important for patients as they progress from a period of internal to external focus during activity. - Visual (stroboscopic glasses, etc.) - Cognitive (completing math problems, etc.) - Coordination (catching different colored items, touching different items, etc.) Interval Running Program Utilize a program focused on progression of running volume while utilizing walking rest - Find example program online at www.parkerorthopedics.com → Patient Resources → Rehab Protocols → Return to Running Multi-planar Movements (make sure running program is going well - if you can't run straight, cutting/pivoting isn't appropriate at this stage) Introduction of horizontal and transverse plane movements, starting with static and progressing to dynamic in preparation of jumping in other planes Static (lateral lunges in place, etc.) Dynamic (lateral lunges, curtsy lunges, single leg balance with rotation, etc.) Jumping (2-leg → 1-leg lateral/rotational bounding → hopping, etc.) Frequency & Duration 2x weekly formal PT with 4x weekly home exercises

-Progression Criteria Must meet ALL criteria prior to progressing into Phase 4: 1.
+This is important for patients as they progress from a period of internal to external focus during activity. - Visual (stroboscopic glasses, etc.) - Cognitive (completing math problems, etc.) - Coordination (catching different colored items, touching different items, etc.) Interval Running Program Utilize a program focused on progression of running volume while utilizing walking rest - Find example program online at www.parkerorthopedics.com → Patient Resources → Rehab Protocols → Return to Running Multi-planar Movements Introduction of horizontal and transverse plane movements, starting with static and progressing to dynamic in preparation of jumping in other planes - Static (lateral lunges in place, etc.) - Dynamic (lateral lunges, curtsy lunges, single leg balance with rotation, etc.) Frequency & Duration 2x weekly formal PT with 4x weekly home exercises Progression Criteria Must meet ALL criteria prior to progressing into Phase 5: 1.
 Y-balance testing, single leg hop, single leg triple hop within 10% of uninjured leg 2.
 Display IKDC score of ≥ 60 3.
 Be able to perform 30 single leg calf jumps with minimal assistance for balance 4.
 Complete jump landing progression with good neuromuscular control